The MLSys Zoo

 - Fleet (Cluster): A collection of

 Nodes connected by aNetworkFabric.
-This is the top-level entity used for distributed training and cluster reliability models. - Datacenter & GridProfile (Infra/Regions): The physical facility and regional power grid that hosts the
+This is the top-level entity used for distributed training and cluster reliability models. - Datacenter & GridProfile (Infrastructure/Regions): The physical facility and regional power grid that hosts the

 Fleet.
 It dictates the Power Usage Effectiveness (PUE) and the carbon intensity of the electricity consumed.